 In December 2018, however, the Palmarians suddenly launched a professionally looking multilingual website: www.palmarianchurch.org.
 The site includes basic information about the Palmarian Church, the Order of the Carmelites of the Holy Face and pope Peter III.
 On the site, one finds a lot of images and films, mainly documenting important religious feast and the basilica in El Palmar de Troya.
 There is also a growing number of texts: general overviews of the church’s history and teachings, apparition messages, extracts from official documents (including the catechism and the Palmarian Bible) and hagiographies as well as diatribes against the media and people considered enemies of the church.

 Though the launching of the website came as a surprise, in recent years the Palmarian Church has received a lot of attention following the abdication of Pope Gregory XVII (sed.
 2011-2016), Dan Brown’s inclusion of the Palmarians in his new book and the ex-pope’s and his wife’s attempted robbery of the basilica and the subsequent legal process against them.
 The media has certainly not presented the Palmarian church in a positive way, but as a dangerous and extreme sect.
 Still, knowledge of the church’s existence has reached an unprecedented number of people.

 Moreover, in the last months, the Palmarians have not only launched a website.
 Now, they are on Instagram, Twitter, and Pinterest, and they have a Youtube channel.
-Only six months ago I think that no outsider would have expected anything like that.
+Before December 2018, I think that no outsider would have expected anything like that.
 But then again, so many unexpected things have happened in the Palmarian Church during the last three years that nothing surprises you anymore.